table of contents

 Flying with Agonist Medication during Medication Assisted Therapy

-• Keep the medication in your carry on bag or purse
+• Keeping medication in your carry-on bag

 https://siamrehab.com/medications-to-treat-addiction/